Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Proof of Theorem .

-Unlike the proof for the first moment in Section \ref{sec:first_moment}, here we do not consider the $h$-stablity of a fraction $r<1$ of the vertices since it suffices to prove the existence of partitions for $r=1$.
+To prove the existence of bisections with nearly all vertices being $h$-stable, we move to the approximation of the second moment entropy density.
+Unlike the proof for the first moment entropy density in Section \ref{sec:first_moment}, here we do not consider the $h$-stablity of a fraction $r<1$ of the vertices since it suffices to prove the existence of partitions for $r=1$.
 Therefore, the proof of the second moment does not require substantial modifications to the arguments in \cite{gamarnikMaxcutSparseRandom2018}, who obtained the second moment for local maxima of MAX-CUT i.e the case $h=0$.
-In the Appendix \ref{app:sec_mom}, we provide a proof sketch of the main arguments in \cite{gamarnikMaxcutSparseRandom2018} along with references to specific results in \cite{gamarnikMaxcutSparseRandom2018} that require the substitution of $h \neq 0$.
+However, for the sake of completeness, we provide the full proof in Appendix \ref{app:sec_mom}, where we leverage techniques and results from our first-moment analysis.